SPAROntologies/sparontologies.github.io/README.md

 **Proponent(s):** [<proponent full name>](<GitHub user URL>), ...

 <free text description of the ontology, where you specify
- precisely its purpose and scope, the ontology development process to use for its development {** Silvio: I am not sure what you want here - please clarify **}, and any other useful information for assessing it>
+ precisely its purpose and scope, the ontology development process adopted, and any other useful information for assessing it>
 ```